RichardDooling/Entertainment_Law/Representation/Representation.md

 at any time, with or without cause, and relegate the attorney to an action for his services to the time of discharge.&hellip;

-Here, plaintiff was employed as defendant's personal representative and manager, a position which might well have been filled by a nonlawyer.
+Here, Mandel was employed as Liebman's personal representative and manager, a position which might well have been filled by a nonlawyer.
-As a lawyer, plaintiff might be called upon to use his legal training in handling defendant's affairs, but that is not sufficient, as a matter of law, to transform an otherwise binding contract of employment into a contract at will on the part of the employer.
+As a lawyer, Mandel might be called upon to use his legal training in handling Liebman's affairs, but that is not sufficient, as a matter of law, to transform an otherwise binding contract of employment into a contract at will on the part of the employer.